City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Prerequisites

 - NodeJS - v16
-- PostgreSQL - v11 (seems to work with v10 also; some problems with v12)
+- PostgreSQL - v16 (developed with v10 and v11, later updated to v16)
 - Docker (optional)

 **Only Docker is needed to run the app.** If you want to run backend locally, you'll need NodeJS and PostgreSQL installed.
 More info in ./backend/README.md.